Kong/docs.konghq.com/src/gateway/understanding-kong/how-to/router-atc.md

 ---
-title: Configure Routes with Expressions
+title: How to Configure Routes using Expressions
 content-type: how-to
 ---

-With the release of version 3.0, {{site.base_gateway}} now ships with a new router.
-The new router can describe routes using a domain-specific language called Expressions.
 Expressions can describe routes or paths as patterns using regular expressions.
 This how-to guide will walk through switching to the new router, and configuring routes with the new expressive domain specific language, expressions.
 For a list of all available operators and configurable fields please review the [reference documentation](/gateway/latest/reference/router-operators).

 ## Prerequisite

-Edit [kong.conf](/gateway/latest/kong-production/kong-conf) to contain the line `router_flavor = atc` and restart {{site.base_gateway}}.
+Edit [kong.conf](/gateway/latest/kong-production/kong-conf) to contain the line `router_flavor = expressions` and restart {{site.base_gateway}}.

 ## Create routes with Expressions